You can apply for Housing Benefit, Council Tax Support and Second Adult Rebate using the same online benefits claim

 When you fill in the form, it will tell you what supporting evidence or information we will need from you.
 To see what types of document we accept as evidence and upload documents, see supporting evidence.

-If you can’t upload your documents, you can bring them to one of our customer service centres or to a library or post them to Benefits Section, Cheshire East Council, PO Box 622, Crewe, CW1 9JH.
+If you can’t upload your documents, you can bring them to a library or post them to Benefits Section, Cheshire East Council, PO Box 622, Crewe, CW1 9JH.
 Due COVID19 and staff restrictions/ social distancing rules please contact your local library to make an appointment to get assistance.

 Claiming Council Tax Support only - for people who already get other benefits